Tim Gan Math

 Intrinsic Motivation: The Drive from Within

-Intrinsic motivation refers to the internal drive to engage in an activity for its own sake, driven by personal satisfaction, curiosity, or the joy of mastering a skill.
-In the context of math learning, students who are intrinsically motivated might approach math problems with enthusiasm, viewing challenges as opportunities for growth rather than obstacles to overcome.
+Intrinsic motivation refers to the internal drive to engage in an activity for its own sakedriven by personal satisfaction, curiosity, or the joy of mastering a skill.
+In the context of math learning, students who are intrinsically motivated often approach math problems with enthusiasm, viewing challenges as opportunities for growth rather than obstacles to overcome.

 Extrinsic Motivation: The Influence of External Factors

 Extrinsic motivation, on the other hand, involves engaging in a task for external rewards or to avoid negative consequences.
-This might include grades, praise from teachers or parents, or the desire to achieve recognition in a classroom setting.
-While extrinsic motivation can effectively spur short-term engagement, it may not lead to a deep understanding of mathematical concepts.
+This might include grades, praise from teachers or parents, or the desire for recognition in a classroom setting.
+While extrinsic motivation can be effective in spurring short-term engagement, it may not always lead to deep understanding of mathematical concepts.

 The Balance Between Intrinsic and Extrinsic Motivation in Math Learning